ManiAm/RAG-Search/README.md

 | mxbai-embed-large    | Competitive open-source model trained on diverse data; strong performance in multi-domain tasks. |
 | nomic-embed-text     | Embedding model designed for clustering and search; optimized for high recall and quality.       |

-RAG-Talk uses [SentenceTransformer](https://sbert.net/), a powerful library built on top of Hugging Face Transformers and PyTorch, to generate embeddings for text segments.
+RAG-Search uses [SentenceTransformer](https://sbert.net/), a powerful library built on top of Hugging Face Transformers and PyTorch, to generate embeddings for text segments.
 This abstraction enables the project to convert user documents and queries into dense semantic vectors suitable for retrieval and comparison.
 SentenceTransformer simplifies the embedding workflow by wrapping pre-trained [transformer models](https://huggingface.co/models?library=sentence-transformers) with optimized pooling and encoding strategies, while also supporting GPU acceleration for efficient processing.

 It’s important to note that if a user switches to a different embedding model, any previously ingested documents must be reprocessed using the new model.
 Each embedding model has its own vector space-meaning vectors generated by one model are not comparable to vectors generated by another.
 As a result, documents embedded with an old model are no longer relevant or retrievable under the new one.
-RAG-Talk treats each embedding model as a separate namespace in the vector store, ensuring that search and retrieval are always consistent and accurate within a given embedding context.
+RAG-Search treats each embedding model as a separate namespace in the vector store, ensuring that search and retrieval are always consistent and accurate within a given embedding context.

 ### Vector Store Databases